Democratic Republic of the Congo–Rwanda conflict (2022–present): June 2025

 Signing ceremony for the peace agreement, Washington, D.C., 27 June 2025.

 A preliminary peace deal was reached on 19 June 2025 between Congolese and Rwandan delegations following three days of talks in Washington, D.C., brokered by the second Trump administration.
 President Tshisekedi had invited President Donald Trump to participate in mediating the conflict.
 The talks did not involve M23, and reportedly had terms that included the withdrawal of Rwandan troops from the DRC and some Congolese minerals mined on a small scale to be exported through Rwanda.
 The U.S. indicated it would invest in the DRC's mining industry.
-The signing of the final deal is scheduled for 27 June.
+The signing of the final deal was scheduled for 27 June.
 On 26 June it was reported that the DRC dropped its demand for an immediate Rwandan troop withdrawal.
 An M23 spokesman said that the deal does not concern the group.

 A peace agreement was signed on 27 June by the foreign ministers of Rwanda and the DRC, Olivier Nduhungirehe and Thérèse Kayikwamba Wagner, in the presence of U.S. secretary of state Marco Rubio.
 A signing ceremony was also held later that day in the White House, with President Trump.
 The agreement pledges to create a joint security cooperation mechanism between the two countries within a month, to monitor the withdrawal of Rwandan troops from the DR Congo within 90 days, and the DRC pledged to end its support for the FDLR.
 Rwanda and the DRC also agreed to create regional economic integration framework within a month to "expand foreign trade and investment derived from regional critical mineral supply chains".

+December 2025

+On 4 December 2025, U.S. President Donald Trump hosted Rwandan President Paul Kagame and Democratic Republic of Congo President Félix Tshisekedi in Washington to ratify the peace agreement.
+The leaders reaffirmed their commitments to the U.S.-brokered peace deal reached in June, 2025.

+On 5 December 2025, only one day after the latest peace agreement was signed, fighting resumed between the Congolese military and the M23.

+On 6 December, the Congolese military spokesman accused Rwanda and the M23 of launching artillery attacks on targets in South Kivu, including civilian areas.
+Rwanda denied the allegation on 7 December.

+On 8 December, Tshisekedi publicly accused Rwanda of violating the peace agreement.
+On the same day, Burundian Foreign Minister Édouard Bizimana alleged that 8,000 Rwandan troops are present in South Kivu.
+Thousands of people, including civilian refugees, FARDC and pro-government Wazalendo militiamen, and Burundian FDNB troops retreated as M23/AFC forces captured the town of Sange in the Uvira Territory, as part of the offensive towards Uvira.
+They fled into neighboring areas or crossed the border into Burundi.
+The FDNB chief of staff, General Prime Niyongabo, reportedly made the decision for the remaining Burundian troops in the DRC to withdraw back into their country.